How to Say "gate" in Spanish

 El portal de la iglesia estaba decorado con flores.

-The church gate was decorated with flowers.
+The main entrance of the church was decorated with flowers.

 Esperamos en el portal hasta que llegó la vecina.